matteominin/stream-epsilon/README.md

 > **Academic Reference**: This implementation is based on my thesis "Designing Self-Aware Multi-Agent AI Systems: A Two-Fold Framework Based on AIBOM and Reflective Architecture", Università degli Studi di Firenze, 2024/2025.
 >
-> 📚 **Complete thesis materials** (including PDF, experiments, and supplementary materials): [github.com/NiccoloCase/bsc-multi-agent-ai-framework](https://github.com/NiccoloCase/bsc-multi-agent-ai-framework/tree/main)
+> 📚 **Complete thesis materials** (including PDF, experiments, use cases in AI for Network Engineering, and supplementary materials): [github.com/NiccoloCase/bsc-multi-agent-ai-framework](https://github.com/NiccoloCase/bsc-multi-agent-ai-framework/tree/main)

 A reflective, self-aware multi-agent AI system that implements dynamic workflow execution with runtime adaptability.
 This framework combines the Reflection architectural pattern with an AI Bill of Materials (AIBOM) approach to create maintainable, traceable, and adaptive cognitive workflows.

+**🎯 Research Focus**: This work advances the intersection of **Software Engineering for AI (SE4AI)** and **AI for Software Engineering (AI4SE)**, addressing critical challenges in building maintainable, traceable, and adaptive AI systems through principled software engineering approaches.

 ## 🚀 Quick Start